 - Epaxal® should not be given to those who have had a confirmed anaphylactic hypersensitivity to egg products, as a component of the vaccine is prepared on hens' eggs.

 - These vaccines are not licensed for children under the age of 1 year.
-However, the risks of hepatitis A for children under 1 year old are actually very low.
+However, the risks of hepatitis A for children under 1 year of age are actually very low.

 - Local: mild, transient soreness and redness.

 - General: fever, malaise, fatigue, headache, nausea and loss of appetite.
-These are not common though.
+However, these are not common.

 Human normal immunoglobulin